Vic Elford: Career

-Racing in the World Sportscar Championship for Martini Racing against the JWA Gulf team, he was clocked at over 380 km/h in the Porsche 917LH in practice for the 1971 24 Hours of Le Mans.
+Racing in the World Sportscar Championship for Martini Racing against the JWA Gulf team, Elford was clocked at over 380 km/h in the Porsche 917LH in practice for the 1971 24 Hours of Le Mans.
 He went on to win the 1971 12 Hours of Sebring in a Porsche 917K, as well as several 1000km Nürburgring races.

 During the 1972 24 Hours of Le Mans, when he saw a burning Ferrari Daytona in front of him, Elford stopped mid-race to save the driver.
 When opening the door, Elford found an empty cockpit, as the driver had already escaped.
 Elford then noticed the wreck of a Lola among the trees, with Jo Bonnier having been killed.
 Cameras caught the act and Elford was named Chevalier of the National Order of Merit by French President Georges Pompidou.

-A Targa Florio, Sebring, and Daytona winner, his favourite track was nonetheless the Nürburgring despite the disappointing results in his three F1 attempts there, of which the first two ended in lap 1 accidents.
+A Targa Florio, Sebring, and Daytona winner, Elford's favourite track was nonetheless the Nürburgring despite the disappointing results in his three F1 attempts there, of which the first two ended in lap 1 accidents.
 His last two GPs were at the Nürburgring.
 In addition to the 1000 km, Elford won some 500 km races there, winning a total of 6 major races.
 Only Rudolf Caracciola and Stirling Moss beat that record.

 Elford's lap records included: Targa Florio, Nürburgring, Daytona, Sebring, Norisring, Monza, Buenos Aires, Road Atlanta, Laguna Seca, Riverside and Le Mans.

-On 4 February 1967 at Lydden Circuit, he won the first ever Rallycross event.
+On 4 February 1967 at Lydden Circuit, Elford won the first ever Rallycross event.
 Later that year he won the 84 Hour "Marathon de la Route" event at the Nürburgring, on the full 28 km long combined version, which was rarely used after the 1930s.
 Fellow pilots Hans Herrmann and Jochen Neerpasch preferred the rally driver to steer the Porsche 911 through the 7 hours long, four consecutive night turns in rainy and foggy conditions.
 The winning car was fitted with a semi-automatic Sportomatic transmission, as was another Porsche 911S entered by the factory team.